What is tax fairness?

 Taxes help pay for things that benefit everyone, like good schools, clean air and water, and safe roads.
 Businesses also need these things to succeed, along with a healthy, housed, and educated workforce, modern infrastructure, and affordable energy.
 Fair taxes mean everyone pitches in according to their means, so those who have less pay less, and those who have more pay more.
 Unfortunately, the vast majority of states still have upside-down tax structures, meaning that families with wealth pay a smaller portion of their income in taxes than families with low income.
 That’s not fair.

 Most public services are funded by a mix of income, property, and consumption taxes.
-Some states decide to get rid of income taxes altogether.
+Some states eliminate income taxes altogether.
 But when they do, they often raise other taxes and reduce support for essential services and infrastructure.
 This hurts people with low income the most and worsens economic and racial inequality.
-Ultimately, the “no income tax” approach to taxation means people with low and middle income end up contributing a greater share of their income towards shared services and infrastructure than people with wealth but get less of the benefit.
+Ultimately, the “no income tax” approach means low- and middle-income households end up paying a greater share of their income towards shared services and infrastructure than wealthy people — but they get less of the benefit.
 That’s not fair either.

 Why is tax fairness important?

-• Unfair tax structures worsen income inequality.
-New state-by-state analysis from the Institute on Taxation and Economic Policy (ITEP) shows that on average, the least wealthy 20% of taxpayers pay state and local tax rates that are nearly 60% higher than the wealthiest 1%.
+- Unfair tax structures worsen income inequality.
+State-by-state analysis from the Institute on Taxation and Economic Policy (ITEP) shows that on average, the least wealthy 20% of taxpayers pay state and local tax rates that are nearly 60% higher than the wealthiest 1%.
 In 41 states, the wealthiest 1% are taxed at a lower rate than everyone else.
-In the most unfair states, families with low income pay three to five times as much of their income as those with wealth.
+In the most unfair states, low-income families pay three to five times as much of their income as wealthy families.

-• States described as “low tax” are often high tax for families with low income.
+- States described as “low tax” are often high tax for low-income families.
 When states move to eliminate or flatten personal income taxes, they often make up for the lost revenue by raising other taxes, like property and consumption taxes.
-These taxes hit people with low income hardest, as they typically spend about three-quarters of their earnings on items subject to sales tax, while top earners only spend about one-sixth of earnings on these items.
+These taxes hit low-income people hardest, as they typically spend about three-quarters of their earnings on items subject to sales tax, while top earners only spend about one-sixth of earnings on these items.

-• Unfair tax structures and enforcement worsen racial inequality.
-Taxing people with lower income and their work-based income at higher rates than wealthy people and their unearned income negatively and disproportionately impacts people of color.
+- Unfair tax structures and enforcement worsen racial inequality.
+Taxing lower income people and their work-based income at higher rates than wealthy people and their unearned income negatively and disproportionately impacts people of color.
 In the US, the typical white family has eight times the wealth of the typical Black family, and yet Black Americans have been found to be three to five times more likely to be audited than taxpayers of other races.
-Wealthy white people are also significantly more likely to have sources of unearned income, including stock
+Wealthy white people are also significantly more likely to have sources of unearned income, including stock.

-• Unfair tax structures cost the US billions every year.
-New estimates show that extending the Trump tax cuts of 2017 will cost $4.6 trillion over the next decade.
+- Unfair tax structures cost the US billions every year.
+The 2025 Republican megabill, which extends and expands Trump’s 2017 tax cuts, will cost $3.4 trillion over the next decade.
 In addition, the US Treasury estimates the wealthiest 1% use loopholes and other strategies to hide their wealth and underpay their taxes by $163 billion each year.
 Tax avoidance by the wealthiest 1% accounts for nearly 30% of what the government is shortchanged annually.

 How do Maine’s tax structures compare?